 If more elaborate control of the mesh resolution is required, local refinement zones may be added to the array mesh/refinementZones.
 Also, for objects with longitudinal symmetry, only half of the model can be analyzed with a symmetry BC at the center plane.
 Set the switch mesh/longitudinalSymmetry for this.

+Then the flow solver starts.
+While the flow solver is running, the most important parameters that CFD specialists are usually interested in are displayed online in various diagrams.
+These include residuals and continuity errors, both of which should be as small as possible, and the forces and moments that will eventually become stationary and should no longer change.
+The simulation runs for 1000 iterations.
+If one determines beforehand that forces and moments have become stationary, one can force by clicking on the button "Write+Stop" that output is written immediately and the solver stops afterwards and starts the evaluation.
 By clicking on the button "Write now", a signal file is created in the case directory, which is recognized by the OpenFOAM solver and leads to immediate output of the current time step.
 This is useful, if Paraview is running with the current case loaded and an update is demanded.

 Analogously, by hitting the button "Write+Stop", immediate output is triggered but the solver is gracefully stopped immediately.
 This is useful, if you recognize that the solver has converged and you do not want to wait any longer.